Final submissions due: CLOSED

 - mini-surveys that characterize and/or summarize the scope and alternatives on this topic.

 All submissions must be original manuscripts of fewer than 5,000 words, focused on Internet technologies and implementations.
 All manuscripts are subject to peer review on both technical merit and relevance to IC’s international readership—primarily practicing engineers and academics who are looking for material that introduces new technology and broadens familiarity with current topics.
 We do not accept white papers, and papers which are primarily theoretical or mathematical must clearly relate the mathematical content to a real-life or engineering application.
-To submit a manuscript, please log on to ScholarOne (https://mc.manuscriptcentral.com:443/ic-cs) to create or access an account, which you can use to log on to IC’s Author Center and upload your submission.
+To submit a manuscript, please log on to ScholarOne (https://mc.manuscriptcentral.com:443/ic-cs).